-A must try when visiting Malaysia, chicken rice, is one of the most popular local delights here.
-It is made of some tasty fragrant rice and served with roasted, steamed or sesame chicken and locally inspired blended chili sauce as well as sesame soy sauce.
-To try this tantalising meal, visit the chicken rice outlet at Central Market Food Court.
+A must try dish when visiting Malaysia, the Chicken Rice is one of the popular local delights.
+It is made up of some delicious tasty fragrant rice and served with roasted, steamed or sesame chicken and locally inspired blended chili sauce as well as sesame soy sauce.
+To try this tantalizing, visit the Chicken Rice outlet at Central Market Food Court.

 A traditional Nyonya snack, the Pie Tee is a crispy hat-shaped cone made of rice flour and filled with sweet turnips, carrots, hard-boiled eggs or omelette strips and chopped coriander leaves.
 It is usually served with some chilli sauce.
 If you haven’t tried it just yet, visit Precious Old China or Ginger on Central Market Mezzanine Floor to try it today!

 These sweet cakes made of rice flour, pandan leaf syrup, palm sugar and coconut - all steamed in bamboo pipes are a real treat.
 To try this, visit Putu Bambu Tradisi at Kasturi Walk.